petermattia/petermattia/_posts/2017-08-08-why-a-website.markdown

 website, but it worked well for my purposes - I became more familiar with the Terminal, Markdown, AWS S3, domain names, etc.

-Welp, first post down.
-Here's to what's next!
+First post down - here's to what's next!

 <style>
   svg {